 Custom Properties

-Most of the examples in the documentation focus on the id
+Most of the examples in the documentation focus on the id and roles

 that belong to principals; this is how you get Role-Based Access Control, which is a